-- ✓ Strategic governance is in place to monitor and track activity against WMPs three year strategy.
-This includes the monthly Force Leadership Conference and quarterly Strategic Tasking and Co-ordination group meeting which are in place to drive the key limbs of the strategy. - ✓ Force performance is scrutinized via both strategic and tactical force level governance structures.
-Portfolio and thematic boards are in place to manage performance within the portfolio areas and provide the necessary oversight and assurance. - ✓ The force planning cycle incorporates an annual strategic assessment, annual Force Management Statement (FMS) and financial plans. - ✓ The Medium Term Financial Plan (MTFP) has been updated which forms the basis of the annual budgets and provides a framework for the evaluation of future proposals. - ✓ Decision-making at all levels of the force is undertaken within the framework of the National Decision Model, which has the Code of Ethics at its core. - ✓ WMP continue to utilise the Threat Harm Risk Investigation Vulnerability Engagement (THRIVE) framework across functions.
+- ✓ Strategic governance is in place to monitor and track activity against WMP's strategy.
+This includes the monthly Force Leadership Conference and quarterly Strategic Tasking and Co-ordination group meeting which are in place to drive the key limbs of the strategy. - ✓ Force performance is scrutinized via both strategic and tactical force level governance structures, with the monthly Performance Panel acting as the main oversight body.
+Portfolio and thematic boards are in place to manage performance within the portfolio areas and provide the necessary oversight and assurance. - ✓ The force planning cycle incorporates an annual strategic assessment, annual Force Management Statement (FMS) and financial plans.

+- ✓ The Medium Term Financial Plan (MTFP) has been updated which forms the basis of the annual budgets and provides a framework for the evaluation of future proposals. - ✓ Decision-making at all levels of the force is undertaken within the framework of the National Decision Model, which has the Code of Ethics at its core.

+✓ WMP continue to utilise the Threat Harm Risk Investigation Vulnerability Engagement (THRIVE) framework across functions.
 It underpins all decision making in the force and encourages flexible and adaptable risk management, while empowering staff and officers at all levels to have confidence in the decisions that they make.